-- whether costs that would arise from a food regulatory measure developed or varied as a result of the application outweigh the direct and indirect benefits to the community, Government or industry that would arise from the development or variation of the food regulatory measure - whether other measures (available to FSANZ or not) would be more cost-effective than a food regulatory measure developed or varied as a result of the Application - any relevant New Zealand standards - any other relevant matters.
+- whether costs that would arise from a food regulatory measure developed or varied as a result of the application outweigh the direct and indirect benefits to the community, Government or industry that would arise from the development or variation of the food regulatory measure - whether other measures (whether available to FSANZ or not) would be more costeffective than a food regulatory measure developed or varied as a result of the Application - any relevant New Zealand standards - any other relevant matters.

-Two regulatory options were considered: (1) prepare a draft variation to Standard 1.5.2 to include food derived from cotton line MON88701; or (2) reject the Application.
+Two regulatory options were considered: (1) prepare a draft variation to Standard 1.5.2 to include food derived from soybean line SYHT0H2; or (2) reject the Application.

-FSANZ has decided to prepare a draft variation to Standard 1.5.2 because approval of food derived from MON88701 cotton raises no public health and safety concerns, and because the potential benefits of approving the variation outweigh the potential costs.
+FSANZ has decided to prepare a draft variation to Standard 1.5.2 because the potential benefits of approving the variation outweigh the potential costs, and because no public health or safety concerns resulting from consumption of food derived from soybean line SYHT0H2 have been raised.